RikGanguli/Space-Invaders/README.md

 # Space Invaders - Pygame

 Welcome to **Space Invaders**, a classic arcade-style shooting game developed using Python's Pygame library.
 The player controls a spaceship and must shoot down waves of alien UFOs while avoiding enemy bullets and crashes.
-Keep track of your score as you progress, but be careful—if an enemy bullet hits you or you crash into a UFO, the game is over!
+Keep track of your score as you progress, but be careful — if an enemy bullet hits you or you crash into a UFO, the game is over!

 ## Game Overview